hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 page_title: "Using Private Modules - Private Module Registry - Terraform Cloud"
 ---

-# Using Modules from the Terraform Enterprise Private Module Registry
+# Using Modules from the Terraform Cloud Private Module Registry

-By design, Terraform Enterprise (TFE)'s private module registry works much like the [public Terraform Registry](/docs/registry/index.html).
+By design, Terraform Cloud's private module registry works much like the [public Terraform Registry](/docs/registry/index.html).
 If you're already familiar with the public registry, here are the main differences:

-- Use TFE's web UI to browse and search for modules.
+- Use Terraform Cloud's web UI to browse and search for modules.
 - Module `source` strings are slightly different.
-The public registry uses a three-part `<NAMESPACE>/<MODULE NAME>/<PROVIDER>` format, and private modules use a four-part `<TFE HOSTNAME>/<TFE ORGANIZATION>/<MODULE NAME>/<PROVIDER>` format.
-For example, to load a module from the `example_corp` organization on the SaaS version of TFE:
+The public registry uses a three-part `<NAMESPACE>/<MODULE NAME>/<PROVIDER>` format, and private modules use a four-part `<HOSTNAME>/<ORGANIZATION>/<MODULE NAME>/<PROVIDER>` format.
+For example, to load a module from the `example_corp` organization on the SaaS version of Terraform Cloud:

     ```hcl
     module "vpc" {